Virtuozs/WDC03-Assignment-2/js/README.md

 $$
 #### Parameters:

-- `value` – The temperature value to convert.
+- `temperature` – The temperature value to convert.

 #### Returns: